ascholerChemeketa/cs160Reader/_sources/LogicCircuits/AndGate.rst

     .. image:: Images/switchesAnd2.png
         :width: 45%

 What happens if both switches are off?
 If the first switch is off, the current is stopped there - it doesn't really matter what state the second one is in, we know the output will be 0.
 Once again we can express this as a truth table.
-Not that we have the same four possible sets of inputs: 00, 01, 10, 11 - any truth table describing a two input circuit will always have those four possible inputs.
-What is different for the AND gate is the outputs produced by each input.
-It produces a 1 only when both inputs are 1:
+Note that we have the same four possible sets of inputs that we had for the OR gate: 00, 01, 10, 11 - any truth table describing a two input circuit will always have those four possible inputs.
+What is different for the AND gate is the outputs produced by each input - it outputs a 1 only when both inputs are 1:

 .. rst-class:: truth-table